Skip to content

 IMG_0041

-4. Select GPS Correction Profiles and click the plus icon to add a new profile.
-It is necessary to fill the fields with the information required.
-The server needs to be added in order to have listed the mountpoints.
+4. Select GPS Correction Profiles and click the plus icon to create a new profile.
+All required fields must be completed.
+The server must be added to display the list of available mountpoints.

 IMG_0016 2IMG_0020 2

-5. Back to the GPS menu and click the NMEA Messages.
-The settings value are the following:
+5. Go back to the GPS menu and click the NMEA Messages.
+The settings values are the following:

 IMG_0021 3

-By configuring these settings, you’ll ensure that your Leica FLX100 operates efficiently and provides accurate positioning data for your applications.
+Configuring these settings ensures that the Leica FLX100 operates efficiently and provides accurate positioning data for various applications.

 IMG_0023-2